 Most leading private schools are members of the Independent Schools of New Zealand group.
 They include boarding establishments, single-sex schools, religious foundations, primary and secondary institutions and “composite schools” that serve all age groups.
 Coeducational day schools predominate.

 The New Zealand school year runs from late January to mid-December.
 Education is compulsory from age six to 16 and schooling is free to citizens and permanent residents from age five to 19.
-Gross enrolment exceeds 100 per cent of the primary and secondary age group and is more than 80 per cent for tertiary education.
+Gross enrolment exceeded 100 per cent of the primary and secondary age group and was more than 80 per cent for tertiary education in 2020.

 If you are looking specifically for International Baccalaureate World Schools in New Zealand, you can find selected schools on our sister website: www.ibyb.org.